The Marvelettes: Origins and initial success

 To follow up on this success, Motown had the group record "Twistin' Postman" to take advantage of the twist dance craze and the re-release of Chubby Checker's "The Twist".
 The song eventually peaked at number 34 on the pop chart in early 1962.
 Before the end of 1961, Tamla issued the first Marvelettes album, also named Please Mr. Postman, but it failed to chart.
 The group's next single, "Playboy", marked the second time one of their singles was written by a band member, this time by Gladys Horton.
 Like "Postman", the song was retooled by other writers and upon its release in early 1962, reached number 7.
 A fourth hit, "Beechwood 4-5789", co-written by Marvin Gaye, reached number 17.
 During 1962, two more albums would be issued by the band including Smash Hits of '62 (later issued as The Marvelettes Sing) and Playboy.
 Following the success of "Beechwood", R&B radio stations also frequently played the single's flip side, "Someday, Someway", which paid off sending the song to number 8 on the R&B chart; their first double-sided hit.

 Due to their success, the group had to leave school in order to perform and despite the promise of tutors to help with their schooling, they were never granted any.
 Due to their young ages and Horton being an orphaned ward of the courts, they eventually were taken in by Esther Gordy Edwards, who bused them to Motortown Revue shows.
-After several successful Top 40 recordings, the group released the modest success, "Strange I Know", which peaked at number 49.
-In early 1963, the group was shortened to a quartet when Juanita Cowart opted to leave, citing a mental breakdown caused by stress from performing on the road, and a mistake she made in describing the group's background, during an appearance on American Bandstand.
+After several successful top 40 recordings, the group released the modest success, "Strange I Know", which peaked at number 49.
+In early 1963, the group was shortened to a quartet when Juanita Cowart opted to leave, citing a mental breakdown caused by stress from performing on the road, and her embarrassment at getting flustered during an interview appearance on American Bandstand (wherein she identified Detroit as a suburb of Inkster, rather than the other way around).
 Carrying on as a quartet, the group issued one of Holland–Dozier–Holland's early compositions, "Locking Up My Heart", which peaked at number 44.
 It was one of the first singles to feature Horton and Young in co-leads.
 The success of "Locking" was probably tested due to strong airplay by the song's B-side, the Young-led ballad "Forever", which also received a pop charting, peaking at number 78.
 Then Berry Gordy composed and produced the single, "My Daddy Knows Best", but it was their lowest charting at the time, number 67.